Accessibility statement

 Module summary

-This module is aimed at the students who are thinking of becoming teachers.
-Building on the content of Key Concepts in Education, the module will introduce key theoretical concepts and issues of relevance to the practice of teaching and provide opportunities for applying them to practice through problem-based learning activities.
+This module is aimed at students who are thinking of becoming teachers.
+It will introduce key theoretical concepts and issues of relevance to teaching practice and will engage students in practice-oriented discussions and activities.

 Module will run